MattPickard/Project_Portfolio/README.md

     </tr>
 </table>

 This project tackles a fundamental challenge in machine learning: how to efficiently adapt pre-trained models to new data without compromising performance on previously learned tasks.
-Using hand-written digit recognition as a case study, I implemented and compared three distinct fine-tuning approaches—Experience Replay, Sequential Fine-tuning, and LoRA.
+Using hand-written digit recognition as a case study, I implemented and compared three distinct fine-tuning approaches—Experience Replay, Sequential Fine-tuning, and Low-Rank Adaptation (LoRA).
 This work demonstrates practical solutions to common machine learning challenges, such as adapting models when original training data is unavailable or when computational resources are limited.